 Benefits of Fermentation Milk Products

-Fermented milk are very popular throughout the world.
+Fermented milk products are very popular throughout the world.
 These are prepared by controlled fermentation of milk to produce acidity and flavour to the desired level.
 Consumption of fermented milk products has numerous advantages such as:

 - Fermented milk products are more stable than fresh milk because they are more acidic and/or contain less moisture hence does not putrefy easily.

-- Fermented milks are wholesome and readily digestible.
+- Fermented milk products are wholesome and readily digestible.

 - Fermentation leads to improved flavour and texture, appearance and aroma, as in the case of ripened cheeses, yogurt.